 Without a financial advisor, it’s up to you to decide where your money is invested.
 You’ll need to do your research here.
 Choose investments that you believe will go up in value and look at their historical data, market trends, the local and global economy, and your own desire to participate in the growth of the business and industry your investment is in.

 To manage the cost of your investments, keep an eye on their expense ratio.
-These fees have to be paid regardless, whether working with a financial coach or a financial advisor or not.
+These fees have to be paid regardless, whether working with a financial advisor or not.

 Stocks and Bonds